Sri Lanka on alert for attacks by militants dressed in uniforms

 “ISIS (Islamic State) has claimed, we also felt there has to be some international links,” he said.

+Sirisena fired Wickremesinghe last year, after months of tension, only to be forced to reinstate him under pressure from the Supreme Court.

+Since then their relationship has deteriorated further to the point where their factions actively try to undermine each other, including not sharing security information, defense sources say.

-President Maithripala Sirisena said on Monday he had appointed Chandana Wickramaratne, the second in command at the police, as acting police chief.
+Sirisena said on Monday he had appointed Chandana Wickramaratne, the second in command at the police, as acting police chief.

-Over the weekend, two sources at the president’s office told Reuters that Pujith Jayasundara, the police chief during the attacks, was refusing the president’s request to step down.
+Over the weekend, two sources at the president’s office told Reuters that Pujith Jayasundara, the police chief who was appointed by Wickremesinghe, was refusing the president’s request to step down for not sharing information about the attacks.

+“Since there is an investigation into his possible failure in preventing the attacks, Jayasundara has been sent on compulsory leave,” a source close to the president told Reuters.

 It was not immediately possible to contact Jayasundara on Monday.